JeremyPDonahue/custom_reporter/README.md

 # custom_reporter

 ## This project has been uploaded to GitHub for demonstration purposes only.
 This is a copy of a non-sensitive project that I built to be used internally at my company.
-For that purpose I am removing any references specific to any internal links etc.
+For that purpose I am removing any references specific to the internal organization.

 ## Setup: